How We Serve Women, Children & Families

 “When I was a kid, I didn’t have that mother/father support.
 That’s why I give my kids attention.
 That’s why I show them that I love them and appreciate them.”

-As Mother’s Day approaches, it’s important that we recognize the hard work, sacrifice and dedication of mothers struggling with poverty and homelessness.
-However, without your support, even incredible mothers like Michelle would find themselves alone on the streets with their children, without safety, childcare and hope.
+Without your support, even incredible mothers like Michelle would find themselves alone on the streets with their children, without safety, childcare and hope.

 Although her family faced incredible challenges, gifts from donors like you changed Michelle’s life, and put her family on the path to great success!